BASKETS

 The classic Remued basket

-The baskets sold well.
+They sold well.
 Different sizes were introduced and applied gumleaf decoration appeared.
-The use of suffixes evolved as the range expanded, resulting in a complicated and rather messy set of numbers to confront the present-day collector.
+The use of suffixes evolved as the range expanded, resulting in a rather messy array of numbers to confront the present-day collector.
+Click here for the Early Series 194 catalogue page.

 When the Early Series was superseded by the 500 Series the baskets were re-numbered 501.
 Inch suffixes were used eg 501/4, 501/6.
 The 500 Series was short-lived, however, and most items are rare.
-Not every size of basket is represented in the image database.
+Not every size of basket is yet represented in the image database.
 Even so, the 501 baskets are more common than any other item in the 500 Series.

 Click here for the 500 Series 501 catalogue page.

-The Later Series soon replaced the 500 Series and once again it was the classic basket that led the numbering, being allocated number 1.
+The Later Series replaced the 500 Series and once again it was the classic basket that led the numbering, being allocated number 1.
 Inch suffixes were used ranging from 1-4 to 1-12.
 Unlike the Early Series, the Later Series baskets never featured applied gumleaves or grapevines.

 Click here for the Later Series 1 catalogue page.